In fact, getting targeted subscribers is one of the keys that makes an email list makes you money instead of taking money from you.

 And you won’t get engagement if your subscribers are not interested in your email content.

-So, the best way to build an email list of engaged subscribers is to attracts people you can serve.
+So, the best way to build an email list of engaged subscribers is to attract people you can serve.

-Therefore, you need to take time to deine your target audience.
+Therefore, you need to take time to define your target audience.